Georgia Plumbing License: How to Become a Plumber in Georgia

 Any program should also cover OSHA safety training, detailed instruction in chemistry, mathematics, physics, blueprint reading and drafting, in-depth examination of state codes, and advanced training about water treatment systems, water heaters, plumbing appliances, and plumbing fixtures.

 You can also choose to attend college and earn a degree in plumbing.
-Here are three great lists of the best Plumbing Colleges and Universities in Georgia:
+Here are two great lists of the best Plumbing Colleges and Universities in Georgia:

 Prepler: Best Plumbing Colleges & Universities in Georgia